*This post may contain affiliate links. Read more »

 To make this dish sattvic, simply leave out the onions and garlic, and add a teaspoon of hing (asafetida powder).
 I make it like that all the time at home, and my family and deities love it!

-📖 How to make chana masala
+📖 How to make Punjabi chole with canned chickpeas

 Step 1